- Man City beat Man Utd to go 11 points clear

 "We won because we were better.
 We are still in December, if we have 11 points when we play the second derby in April then maybe I will tell you that we have the title."

-Somebody mentioned De Gea wasn't tested.
+- SMS Message: Somebody mentioned De Gea wasn't tested.
 At the end of the day Man City dominated and United were lucky to get the goal they did due to defensive mistake.
 If that didn't happen, it would have been a better result for City.
 All United did was park the bus as they always do.
 All 10 players defending and only Lukaku waiting in the middle of the pitch for a counter.
-City deserving winners.
+City deserving winners. from AnonymousSMS Message: People claiming that City are only winning because the Premier League as a whole is so poor seem to forget we have five English teams in the knock-out stages of the Champions League! from Paul, Manchester

 Manchester United posted a 35% possession figure, their lowest at Old Trafford in the Premier League since 2003-04